 ‡ Hurls grenade like objects.
 Due to the high arcs required it has a minimum range of 30 yards.
 30 yards - 40 yards is counted as short range, there is no point blank range.

-¥ Oil flasks need a round of preparation to light unless someone is throwing a lighted torch (which must also hit)
+¥ Oil flasks need a manoeuvre to prepare and a minor to light (unless someone is throwing a lighted torch, which must also hit)

 £May be dual wielded

 Shooting at point blank or long range grants you combat advantage / disadvantage on the skill and damage rolls.